Pigmentation & Brown Spots

 Your consultation assessment is with Dr. Sikorski, not an impersonal or commissioned sales person.
 Fees and procedure preparations are discussed with our patient coordinator, who will detail the surgical experience with you.

 We look forward to meeting with you and helping you find the simplest solution to achieve the goals you desire.
-If you believe you suffer from brown spots and pigmentation, call Dr. Sikorski for a consultation in the Mission Viejo and Orange County area and recover the brightness of your skin.
+If you believe you suffer from brown spots and pigmentation, call Dr. Sikorski for a consultation in the Orange County area and recover the brightness of your skin.
 Call (949) 448-0487.